-Make sure you have everything your child needs ready for when they start doing assignments.
-This means having pencils sharpened, books to read picked out and having anything else they need on hand and ready to go.
+Please make sure you have everything your child needs ready for when they start doing assignments.
+This means having pencils sharpened, books to read picked out, and having anything else they need on hand and ready to go.
 This will make homework time flow easily.
 You don’t want to waste 20 minutes looking for a pencil or a pencil sharpener.
 Your child will start to get off task.

 5. Go Over Assignments together

 Before your child starts the assignment, talk about it before they start working.
 Make sure they understand the directions.
 Ask them questions about the assignment, such as Did you go over this in school today?
 When is this assignment due?
 Do you have everything you need to complete the assignment?
 Do you understand the directions?